Picking it up with Gochujang Baby Back Ribs

 two tablespoons of maple syrup

-In a bowl, mix all listed for the rub and rub on prepared baby back ribs.
-Cover and refrigerate for at least four and no more than 24 hours.
+In a bowl, mix all ingredients listed for the rub and massage evenly onto the prepared baby back ribs.
+Cover and refrigerate for at least four hours and no longer than twenty-four hours.

-Remove from the oven and let it rest for about 10 minutes before serving with a side of refrigerated sauce.
-Enjoy!
+Remove from the oven and let rest for about 10 minutes before serving with the reserved refrigerated sauce.

-p.s.: Please call or text 988, Suicide and Crisis Lifeline, if you are experiencing emotional crisis.
+P.S.
+Please call or text 988, the Suicide and Crisis Lifeline, if you are experiencing an emotional crisis.

 Comments